Nemocas/AbstractAlgebra.jl/docs/src/matrix_interface.md

 Note that these abstract types are parameterised.
 The type `T` should usually be the type of elements of the matrices.

-Matrix spaces and matrix algebras should be made unique on the system by caching parent objects (unless an optional `cache` parameter is set to `false`).
+Matrix spaces and matrix algebras should be made unique on the system by either making them `struct` types, or by caching parent objects (unless an optional `cache` parameter is set to `false`).
 Matrix spaces and algebras should at least be distinguished based on their base (coefficient) ring and the dimensions of the matrices in the space.